We may earn money or products from the companies mentioned in this post.

 Two days is a great option for those who are staying on site and may only be in the area for a long weekend.
 Since you are on site, you will get Extra Magic Hour both days, helping to maximize your time in the park.

-Two days is also an option for a solo trip, adults only trip, or even a teen trip.
+Two days is also an option for a solo trip, adult-only trip, or even a teen trip.
 If you plan on only doing the thrill rides, you can get them all in within two days, and still have plenty of time to ride favorites again, shop, and check out some of the best Disneyland foods.

 Will Three Days At Disneyland Be Enough?